vuong-lab/old-site/team/index.md

 #### Graduate Students

-Our lab welcomes interested graduate students to join us in the fall of 2022 for a rotation.
-We expect to recruit 1 Ph.D. student to join the lab in the 2023-2024 academic year.
+Our lab welcomes interested graduate students to join us in the summer/fall of 2024 for a rotation.
+We expect to recruit 1-2 Ph.D. students to join the lab in the 2024-2025 academic year.
 If you are a prospective graduate student who would like to rotate in our laboratory, please send Dr. Vuong an email expressing your interest.
 Attached to this email, please also include a short cover letter detailing the following:

 - Your research interests
 - Your short- and long-term career goals